evmos/ethermint/docs/quickstart/run_node.md

 ethermintd keys add $KEY
 ```

-To export your ethermint key as an ethereum private key (for use with Metamask for example):
+To export your ethermint key as an Ethereum private key (for use with [Metamask](./../guides/keys-wallets/metamask) for example):

 ```bash
 ethermintd keys unsafe-export-eth-key $KEY